 Moreton Bay and its catchments is one of Australia's most important coastal and cultural resources.
 The Bay is a popular recreational asset due to its diversity of wildlife, habitats and seascapes.
 It supports diverse industries including fisheries, aquaculture, port services and tourism.
 Amazingly, Moreton Bay has more visitors each year than the Great Barrier Reef!
 Not surprisingly, Moreton Bay has been declared a Q150 Icon of Queensland for its natural beauty and attraction.

 Moreton Bay is approximately 115 km (71 miles) long from north to south and 40 km (25 miles) at its widest point.
 It comprises sheltered inlets, reefs and clusters of islands that in some places turn the bay into narrow channels and passages.
-Covering almost 3,400 km2 (1,312 miles2), the Bay stretches from Queensland’s Caloundra to the Gold Coast.
+Covering almost 3,400 km2 (1,312 miles2), the Bay stretches from Queensland’s Caloundra to the Gold Coast, including the seaside communities of Redcliffe, Wynnum, Manly and Cleveland.
 Within Moreton Bay are the smaller bays of Waterloo, Redland, Raby, Deception and Bramble Bay.
 The Moreton Bay catchment (the waterways that ultimately flow into the Bay) stretches from the Queensland–New South Wales border, north to Noosa and west to the Great Dividing Range.
 Covering approximately 22,700 km2 (8,765 miles2), this catchment includes 14 major river catchments, including the Logan-Albert, Brisbane, Pine, Maroochy and Noosa Rivers.

 The waters that run to Moreton Bay provide support important wildlife habitat, as well as drinking water for humans and stock, and supplies that support many industries.
 The Bay itself supports numerous industrial and aquaculture economies.
 A popular recreational boating destination, it is the starting point for one of Australia’s flagship yacht races, the Brisbane to Gladstone, and home to the southern hemisphere’s largest marina – Manly Marina.